Minnesota–Wisconsin football rivalry: Paul Bunyan's Axe

 The Paul Bunyan Axe was created by the Wisconsin letterwinners' organization (the National W Club) and would be instituted as the trophy in the series in 1948.
 The scores of each game are recorded on the axe's handle, which is 6 feet long.
 A new axe was created in 2000.
 The original axe was donated to the College Football Hall of Fame in 2003.

 Until 2014, when the game ended, if the team holding the trophy won, they would run to their own sideline, take the axe and carry it around the field and "chop down" one or both goal posts.
 If the team not holding the axe won, they were allowed to run to their opponents' sideline and "steal" the axe.
 The tradition was changed in 2014, with the Axe now kept off the field until the game is over.
-This change was in response to a near skirmish in 2013 in which the Minnesota players surrounded their goal post and would not permit the Wisconsin players to ceremonially chop it down.
+This change was in response to a near skirmish in 2013 in which the Wisconsin Badgers players interrupted the Minnesota players tradition of singing "Hail Minnesota" in front of the student section following the game while attempting to ceremonially chop down the goal post.
 The usual tradition was restored in 2015, with Wisconsin winning again 31–21.